If you're looking for a chocolatey, fudgy, rich dessert, this Flourless Chocolate Cherry Cake is the answer.

 - Place in the oven to cook for 40-50 minutes - until an inserted skewer comes out clean.

 - Serve topped with thick whipped cream.
-I like to serve it slightly warm, with a little of the cherry pie sauce swirled into the cream and a few fresh cherries to decorate.
+I like to serve it slightly warm, with a little of the cherry jam swirled into the cream and a few fresh cherries to decorate.
 You can serve this cake warm (tastes great with ice cream) or room temperature.